sadighian/crypto-rl/README.md

 ## 2. Scope
 Application is intended to be used to record and simulate limit order book data for reinforcement learning modeling.
-Currently, there is no functionality developed to place order and actually trade.
+Currently, there is no functionality developed to place an order or automate trading.

 ## 3. Dependencies
 - abc